aussftw/TableProject/README.md

-#  Userslist test task
+#  TableProject test task
-Simple representation of CRUD
+For interaction with users data, you need to login.

 ## Usage